InfinityVM/InfinityVM/README.md

 cargo build

 # to build a specific crate run
-cargo build -p http-gateway # or whatever your crates name is
+cargo build -p coprocessor-node # or whatever your crates name is
 ```

 Lint